mb64/LC-interpreter/README.md

 Normalizing a term in the λ-calculus means applying the β-reduction rule until it can't be simplified any more.
-While it's usually described using syntactic substitution, the fastest algorithm in practice is to run it like a regular functional programming language, with a catch: we need to run programs with free variables in them, requiring some special runtime support and some objects with free variables in them.
+While it's usually described using syntactic substitution, the fastest algorithm in practice (normalization by evaluation) involves running it like a regular functional programming language, with a
+catch: we need to run programs with free variables in them, requiring some special runtime support.

 There are, of course, many ways to run a regular functional programming
 language: eager vs lazy evaluation, interpreted vs bytecode interpreted vs